 You should try and clear the cache and temporary files from your device regularly.

-Updating your Android OS makes sure that you get patches and bug fixes which stop malware and viruses from changing crucial system files.
+Updating your Android OS makes sure that you get patches and bug fixes that stop malware and viruses from changing crucial system files.
 When these files are changed, the device will not behave normally, and this may include refusing to play video files.

 Make sure that you use verified apps on your android device.
-Downloading APK files and apps from uncertified providers can cause system failure.
+Downloading APK files and apps from uncertified providers can cause a system failure.
 Use apps that have been certified by Google Play Store.

 There are several ways in which you can fix the videos not playing on Android phone error.
 The solutions involve both fixing corrupted videos and also repairing the Android OS and updating media player files.